-3. Approach and method
+3. Approach and Method

-3.1.
-Context
+3.1 Context

-The research reported here took place in three cities in Brazil from 2017 to 2018 as a part of an international collaborative study on urban mobility and health (FAP-DF grant number 44/2015 and ESRC Newton Fund grant number ES/N01314X/1): Brasília is the Federal Capital, and is ranked 9th in the country in the Human Development Index (HDI); Florianópolis is the capital of the state of Santa Catarina and is ranked 3rd in the country in the HDI; Porto Alegre is the capital of the state of Rio Grande do Sul and is ranked 28th in the country in the HDI (Instituto Brasileiro de Geografia e Estatística [Brazilian Institute of Geography and Statistics], 2010).
+The research reported here took place in three cities in Brazil from 2017 to 2018 as a part of an international collaborative study on urban mobility and health (Grant Reference redacted for the purpose of review): Brasília is the Federal Capital, and is ranked 9th in the country in the Human Development Index (HDI); Florianópolis is the capital of the state of Santa Catarina and is ranked 3rd in the country in the HDI; Porto Alegre is the capital of the state of the state of Rio Grande do Sul and is ranked 28th in the country in the HDI (Instituto Brasileiro de Geografia e Estatística [Brazilian Institute of Geography and Statistics], 2010).

-Also, according to the Brazilian Institute of Geography and Statistics (IBGE, 2022), Florianópolis had a population of 537,211 people by

-2022, with 98.3% of the people with formal education (from 6 to 14 years old) in 2010, moreover 65.32% of the population working and for those working formally receiving 4.5 minimum salaries by 2021.
-Florianópolis is found in the state of Santa Catarina, where 50.7% of the population are women, with a predominance of white participants (76.3%), followed by black participants (4.1%) by 2022.
-As for Brasilia, by 2022, the capital city will have a population of 2817,381 people with 99.4% of people between 6 and 14 years old receiving formal education, while 45.24% of the population working and those working formally receiving 5.1 minimum salaries by 2021.
-Brasilia is found in the Distrito Federal, where 52.33% of the population are women, with a predominance of white participants (43.6%), followed by black participants (11.7%) by 2022.
-By 2021, Porto Alegre on the other hand has 1332,845 habitants, while in 2022 the education rate of people between 6 and 14 years old was around 99.4%, moreover 51.23% of the population working and for those working formally receiving 4.1 minimum salaries by 2021.
-Porto Alegre is found in the state of Rio Grande do Sul, where 51.73% of the population are women, with a predominance of white participants (78.4%), followed by black participants (6.5%) by 2022.
+Also, according to the Brazilian Institute of Geography and Statistics (IBGE, 2022), Florianópolis had a population of 537,211 people by 2022, with 98.3% of the people with formal education (from 6 to 14 years old) in 2010, moreover 65.32% of the population working and for those working formally receiving 4.5 minimum salaries by 2021.
+Florianópolis is found in the state of Santa Catarina, where 50.7% of the population are women, with a predominance of whites (76.3%), followed by blacks (4.1%) by 2022.
+As for Brasilia, by 2022, the capital city will have a population of 2,817,381 people with 99.4% of people between 6 to 14 years old receiving formal education, while 45.24% of the population working and those working formally receiving 5.1 minimum salaries by 2021.
+Brasilia is found in the Distrito Federal, where 52.33% of the population are women, with a predominance of whites (43.6%), followed by blacks (11.7%) by 2022.
+By 2021, Porto Alegre on the other hand has 1,332,845 habitants, while in 2022 the education rate of people between 6 to 14 years old was around 99.4%, moreover 51.23% of the population working and for those working formally receiving 4.1 minimum salaries by 2021.
+Porto Alegre is found in the state of Rio Grande do Sul, where 51.73% of the population are women, with a predominance of whites (78.4%), followed by blacks (6.5%) by 2022.

-3.2.
-Survey approach and instrument
+3.2 Survey Approach and Instrument

-Surveys were conducted with residents living in three middle-to-lowincome neighbourhoods in each of the three cities in Brazil.
+Surveys were conducted with residents living in three middle-to-low-income neighbourhoods in each of the three cities in Brazil.
 Addresses were randomly selected using available census data and a team of trained interviewers conducted door-to-door surveys attempting to contact an adult (aged 18+) householder at least three times on different days of the week and weekend before.
 Residents who did not wish to take part in the study were recorded as refusals.
-Random sampling and surveying continued until a sample size of over 1000 respondents was achieved in order to achieve results that reflected the target population (i.e. 95% Confidence Level and Confidence Interval <+/-5%) when reporting data (Creative Research Systems, 2012).
+Random sampling and surveying continued until a sample size of over 1000 respondents was achieved in order to achieve results that reflected the target population (i.e. 95% Confidence Level and Confidence Interval <+/-5%) when reporting data (Creative

+Research Systems, 2012).
 At households where a person relative aged over 60 was also cohabiting with the main adult householders (which is often the case in Brazil), there was the option for them to take part.
 Surveys were conducted 'on the doorstep' and data was entered directly in electronic format to a tablet and uploaded to a secure online platform.